How to Deploy with Helm#

 Error Logs#

-View the container logs using this command.
+View the container logs using the following command:

 kubectl logs -f <pod_name> -n sp